-Brazil: In a message to the UN, National Campaign expresses concern about the rights of children and youth
+Brazil: In a message to the UN, the National Campaign expresses concern about the rights of children and youth

 June 3, 2019

-The review will take place at the UN High Level Political Forum (HLPF), to be held July 9-18 in New York, with a focus on SDG 4 – on education – as well as goals 8 (decent work and economic growth), 10 (reduction of inequalities), 13 (climate action), 16 (peace, justice and solid institutions) and 17 (partnerships to achieve the objectives).
+The review will take place at the UN High-Level Political Forum (HLPF), to be held July 9-18 in New York, with a focus on SDG 4 (on education) as well as goals 8 (decent work and economic growth), 10 (reduction of inequalities), 13 (climate action), 16 (peace, justice and solid institutions) and 17 (partnerships to achieve the objectives).